 So I would be moved to a short term rehab facility closer to home.
 I was at least happy about that, although not about the fact that I would likely be there for about a week.

-Moving to Rehab
+Moving into the Rehab Facility

 They had an ambulance come and pick me up at the hospital to transport me to the rehab facility.
 When I arrived there it had just gotten dark.